 This is perfect for the narcissist to use against you.

-Then when the narcissist tells you that your not good enough, your behaviour is now matching their words, often why when they say “You’re lucky to have me.”
+Then when the narcissist tells you that you are not good enough, your behaviour is now matching their words, often why when they say, “You’re lucky to have me.”
 Or “No one will love you as I do.”
-You believe within your own mind that you are lucky to have them, not seeing they are the very person making you feel the way you do.
+You believe within your mind that you are lucky to have them, not seeing they are the very person making you feel the way you do.